 - Gather all the ingredients.

-- With a mortar and pestle, crack the cardamom pods and discard the pod.
+- With a mortar and pestle, crack 4 pods green cardamom and discard the pods.
 Grind the cardamom into a fine powder.
-If you use ginger, cut it into one thin slice.
+If you‘re using ginger, cut 1 slice ginger (thin).

-- In a small saucepan, pour the water from the cups.
+- Into a small saucepan, pour 2 teacups water.

-- Add cardamom, sugar, and ginger if you like, and bring it to a boil.
+- Add the cardamom powder, 2 tsp sugar, and the ginger slice, and bring it to a boil.

 - Simmer for 2-3 minutes.

-- Add milk and bring it to boil again.
+- Add 4–6 Tbsp milk and bring it to boil again.

 - When boiling again, reduce heat and keep simmering for another 2 minutes.

-- Remove from heat and strain tea with a strainer.
+- Remove from heat and strain the tea with a strainer.
 Serve with a biscuit or cookie.

 Editor’s Note: The post was originally published on January 7, 2011.
 It’s been updated with the new images.